uservan/csds490_project/Interim_Report.md

 As shown above, our method significantly improves the brightness and visibility in dark regions.
 While minor color shifts may occur due to atmospheric light estimation, the result offers a clear enhancement in terms of detail and contrast.

+### 3 GAN Based Approach

+As describe in the proposal we implemented a GAN Based approach.
+It is currently trained for the LOL dataset. for next steps we will train it for the VE-LOL dataset as well as do some hyper-parameter training for improved performance for the LOL dataset.

 # Next Stage
 ## Evaluation Methods